Jios/Star-War-API/README.md

 ## Network
 * APIClient
+	* fetch one or more resources with url(s)

+## Extensions
+* DateFormatter+Extensions
+	* declare iso8601 with milliseconds format
+* Date+Extensions
+	* date's string getter
+* UIViewController+Extensions
+	* show and hide `SpinnerViewController`
+	* show alert view

 ## Data Model Protocols
 DataModelProtocol

 ## Data Models
 * SearchResult
+	* parse and store `People` search results
+* SectionData
-* SectionData: stores section data in DetailTableViewController
+	* store section data for `DetailTableViewController`
+	* store an array of `RowData`
+* RowData
-* RowData: stores row data in DetailTableViewController
+	* store row data for `DetailTableViewController`
+* Resource data models: conform to `DataModelProtocol` and parse resource responses
-* People (conforms to DataModelProtocol)
+	* People
-* Film (conforms to DataModelProtocol)
+	* Film
-* Species (conforms to DataModelProtocol)
+	* Species
-* Starship (conforms to DataModelProtocol)
+	* Starship
-* Vehicle (conforms to DataModelProtocol)
+	* Vehicle
-* Planet (conforms to DataModelProtocol)
+	* Planet

 ## View Models
 * MasterViewModel
+	* store and provide data to display in `MasterViewController``
+	* provide url for People search request

 * DetailViewModel
+	* process resource data
+		* fetch resources
+		* convert resource data to `SectionData` and `RowData`, sections
+		* filter and sort section`
+	* provide data to display in `DetailTableViewController`

 ## View Controllers
 * MasterViewController
+	* display `People` and search `People` by name
+	* pull up to load more `People`
+	* perform search when user stops typing for n seconds (default is 0.5 seconds)
+	* show messages for no results found and being able to load more People
 * DetailTableViewController
+	* display resource info and additional resources
+	* navigate between resources
+	* wait for all requests to return before showing all additional resources
 * SpinnerViewController

-### Master View Controller
-Display people and search people by name

-### Detail View Controller
-Display resource details and additional resources

-### SpinnerViewController
-Display activity indicator in full view
+	* display activity indicator in full view
+	* block user interaction to view controller's view while showing